zenstackhq/zenstack-docs/blog/next-rsc-blog/index.md

 A few quick notes:

 1. The `use server` directive marks an async function as a server action.
 You can call it from client code (here as a form action), and the input and output data will be automatically marshaled across the network boundary.
+It's pretty neat that you don't need to define any API for handling forms anymore.
 1. Since the server action is exposed to the public network, even though it resides inside the component and serves only this component, we still need to validate its input (using "zod" here).

 The sign-in part is handled by NextAuth and doesn't involve server components or actions.
 I'm skipping it now since it's not directly related to the goal of this post, but you can find the implementation in the repository shared at the end of the post.